Discover Stamford School

 The school has 7 choirs, 5 orchestras and 4 bands which run all year.

-In addition there are a myriad of chamber groups (currently 6 string quartets, 2 saxophone ensembles, Clarinet choir, 2 flute choirs), rock bands, House choirs and ensembles, which change depending on which family of instruments needs further opportunities.
+In addition there are a myriad of chamber groups (currently 6 string quartets, 2 sax ensembles, Clarinet choir, 2 flute choirs), rock bands, House choirs and ensembles, which change depending on which family of instruments needs further opportunities.
 This flexible approach enables all students to develop those ensemble skills essential to be a good performer.
 Including external events, there are on average around 80 performance opportunities a year.
 In addition, we tour regularly.

 Music Scholars